 BLS enables you to travel by train, bus and boat.
 We also transport you in the comfort of your own car through the Lötschberg and Simplon tunnels.
 BLS connects people, regions and places.
 And if you want to transport freight – we can do that too.
 Our broad transport offering – trains, buses, boats, Car Transport service and freight transport – makes BLS one of Switzerland’s biggest transport companies.

-In Emmental and Oberaargau, BLS operates a bus network spanning more than 200 kilometres and 18 routes from its regional centres in Burgdorf, Langnau and Huttwil.
+In Emmental and Oberaargau, BLS operates a bus network spanning 325 kilometres and 20 routes from its regional centres in Burgdorf, Langnau and Huttwil.
 Most of our bus passengers are commuters.
-The bus operations are overseen by Busland AG and its 130 employees – the com pany has been a subsidiary of BLS since its foundation in 2006.
+The bus operations are overseen by Busland AG and its 145 employees – the com pany has been a subsidiary of BLS since its foundation in 2006.
 Our head office is in Burgdorf, with other depots located in Langnau in Emmental, in Sumiswald and Huttwil.
 With the Ilfis Garage in Langnau, we also provide a service centre for commercial vehicles.

 Since 1913, BLS has also offered navigation services.
-On Lake Thun and Lake Brienz in the Bernese Oberland, we continuously operate scheduled cruises from spring to autumn, with near-hourly departures during the summer.
+On Lake Thun and Lake Brienz in the Bernese Oberland, we continuously operate scheduled cruises from April to October, with near-hourly departures during the summer.
 In the winter season, we operate a daily cruise on Lake Thun.
-During the festive period, we also use the paddle steamer Blümlisalp for the popular winter steamboat excursion.
-BLS Navigation is one of the biggest tourism operators in the Bernese Oberland.
-The 80 employees at BLS Navigation form the crew aboard the boats in summer.
-In winter, they don their mechanics’ overalls and work on maintaining the ships in the boatyard.
+On Lake Brienz, navigation is suspended from October to March.
+Our boat services are managed by BLS Schifffahrt AG, a subsidiary of BLS founded in 2021.
+BLS Schifffahrt AG is one of the largest tourism providers in the Bernese Oberland.

 Car Transport service